vlad17/COS513-Blog/_includes/2015-10-24/static_clustering_pipeline.md

 ![cluster-img](/assets/cluster_and_transform.png){: .center-image }

 _Label data_: Time series of prices.
 We generate day-to-day diffs from this.
 It's small enough to fit in memory and generate on the fly.

+**Importantly**, we divide each day's summary vector (the result of the matrix multiply and subsequent flatten) by the number of rows $$N$$ for that day, so days aren't skewed by event counts (consider the final constant column).

 #### Generalized Linear Model